-The first step in evaluating a digital experience, such as a website, landing page, or digital ad is to utilize the framework to pinpoint the opportunities that are not meeting the guidelines of the heuristic model.
+The first step in evaluating a digital experience, such as a website, landing page, or digital ad is to utilize the framework to pinpoint the opportunities that are not meeting the guidelines of the UX heuristics model.
 Treating the framework as a checklist ensures you have a holistic list of improvement opportunities to act on.
-Below is a more detailed description of each heuristic with recommendations on how a practitioner may be able to tell if each one is inadequate or unmet.
+Below is a more detailed description of each UX heuristic with recommendations on how a practitioner may be able to tell if each one is inadequate or unmet.

 Requires Elevated Cognitive Processing

 If information is organized in a way that requires too much brain power, users are more likely to exit the page without taking action.
-This heuristic allows us to identify areas of a website where information could be presented more effectively requiring less effort from the user.
+This UX heuristic allows us to identify areas of a website where information could be presented more effectively requiring less effort from the user.

 Next Best Step is Hidden